 - What Schedule is.

 - What Critical Path Method (CPM) is.

 - How to draw and understand CPM diagrams.

 - How to determine the critical activities.

 - How to extend the duration of activities without affecting the duration of the project.

 Project Management

-• Project management is the application of various tools and techniques for utilizing diverse resources in order to complete one-time and largely unique tasks within established budget, limited time and desired quality.
+• Project management is the application of various tools and techniques for utilizing diverse resourCestablisbedebudgetohipleted one-time and largelyandiQueitedkpuality in established budget, limited time and desired quality.